Tuesday, May 31, 2011

 "Babysitter -- The babysitter's job may entail tasks far more responsible

-the children sleep, so that it is important
+than merely sitting around while the children sleep, so that it is important

-ply reliable references.
+that she supply reliable references.
 The sitter will often feed, bathe, com-

-fort and entertain the children, and put them to
+fort and entertain the children, and put them to bed.
+Often she will be a

-teen-ager who has looked after
+teen-ager who has looked after her own small brothers and sisters."

-her own small brothers and sisters."
+teen-ager who has looked after her own small brothers and sisters."

 "Between-Meal Eating -- The need to eat between meals will vary with